 The /db2data/db2_hpssdb file system stores the DB2 instance configuration information and CFG database tables.
 It is also the HPSS instance home directory.
-Specifics on its size are described in the CFG Database Allocation section below.
-We recommend a file system size of 64 GB.
+Specifics on its size are described in the

 /db2data/p{0000, ..., p-1}/stg{0001, ..., t}

 The DB2 storage path file systems are where DB2 stores the HPSS metadata.
 It takes the above form where "p" is the number of partitions, and "t" is the number of storage path file systems.